 These four fastening lines attach the banner to the trailer.

 We need something just so on the trailer that the top of the banner can attach to.
 For my Burley, I used another length of the oak trim, boring a hole at each end.
 The mounting bar is long enough that the fastening lines at the top of the banner pull outward when attached to the holes in the bar.
-This prevents the banner from swinging.
+This prevents the banner from swinging side to side.

 I attached the mounting bar to the trailer with two zip ties.